voxpupuli/puppet-unattended_upgrades/README.md

 * `size` (`0`): Maximum size of the cache in MB.
 * `update` (`1`): Do "apt-get update" automatically every n-days.
 * `upgrade` (`1`): Run the "unattended-upgrade" security upgrade script every n-days.
+* `days` (`[]`): Set the days of the week that updates should be applied.
+The days can be specified as localized abbreviated or full names.
+Or as integers where "0" is Sunday, "1" is Monday etc.
 * `upgradeable_packages` (`{}`): A hash with two possible keys:
   * `download_only` (`0`): Do "apt-get upgrade --download-only" every n-days.
   * `debdelta` (`1`): Use debdelta-upgrade to download updates if available.